 - When an employee uses an unknown application, the IT team will be able to discover it and protect sensitive data in it.

 - When a contractor tries to download lots of company data on their device from Slack, the IT team could block this action.

 - When a team member unintentionally configures a cloud instance to ‘public’, your IT team receives an alert – and your sensitive data in the instance is encrypted from viewing unless the user has specific access rights.

 These scenarios aren’t hypothetical either.
 It’s entirely possible to protect your company from data leakage in the cloud.
 You just need the right solutions to do it.

 SaaS DLP, user awareness and zero-trust are the way forward

 That’s where cloud-based data loss prevention (DLP) comes in.
-This is also known as data exposure prevention (DEP).
 These solutions work by discovering, monitoring and protecting sensitive data in cloud applications like Teams, Slack, and Google Workspace.

 The best-in-breed solutions require little intervention.
 They use AI and machine learning to automate the process of data discovery and protection – only alerting your IT team to extremely high-risk cases that need their attention.
 Otherwise, the solution works in the background, ensuring that you meet your data security and compliance obligations.

 SaaS DLP is best deployed in conjunction with a zero-trust mindset.
 To harness the power of cloud-based DLP, you will first need to classify your data based on its sensitivity and decide who should have access to what.